CurimuChizu/CC-Themes/README.md

 #<DIV ALIGN=CENTER>CC-Themes<div>
 <font size="25"><b>To download the theme:</b></font>
++ Step 0: Click on the name of the desired theme
-+ Step 1: Right Click the Raw Button
++ Step 1: Right click the raw button
-+ Step 2: Click Save Link As
++ Step 2: Click save link as
 + Step 3: Windows-> Save to %appdata%\betterdiscord\themes\
 + Step 3: Macs-> Save to ~/Library/Preferences/themes
 + Step 4: Make sure the extension is set as `.theme.css`